 All of the shares of common stock, par value \$.001 per share (the 'Common Stock'), offered hereby are being offered by CD Radio Inc. (the 'Company').
-Of the 3,500,000 shares of Common Stock offered hereby, 2,800,000 shares are being offered in the United States and Canada (the 'U.S. Offering') and 700,000 shares are being offered outside the United States and Canada (the 'International Offering' and, together with the U.S. Offering, the 'Stock Offerings').
+Of the 2,800,000 shares of Common Stock offered hereby, 2,240,000 shares are being offered in the United States and Canada (the 'U.S. Offering') and 560,000 shares are being offered outside the United States and Canada (the 'International Offering' and, together with the U.S. Offering, the 'Stock Offerings').
 The public offering price per share and the underwriting discount per share will be identical for both Stock Offerings.
 See 'Underwriting.'

-The Stock Offerings are one component of a financing transaction which includes an offer to exchange (the 'Exchange Offer') shares of the Company's 10 1/2% Series C Convertible Preferred Stock (the 'Series C Preferred Stock') for shares of the Company's outstanding 5% Delayed Convertible Preferred Stock (the '5% Preferred Stock') and an underwritten public offering of Units (the 'Units') consisting of the Company's Senior Discount Notes due 2007 (the 'Notes') and warrants (the 'Warrants') to purchase Common Stock (the 'Units Offering' and, together with the Stock Offerings, the 'Offerings').
-Separate registration statements have been filed for each of the Exchange Offer and the Units Offering, and such offers will be made by separate prospectuses.
+The Stock Offerings are one component of a financing transaction which includes an offer to exchange (the 'Exchange Offer') shares of the Company's 10 1/2% Series C Convertible Preferred Stock (the 'Series C Preferred Stock') for shares of the Company's outstanding 5% Delayed Convertible Preferred Stock (the '5% Preferred Stock') and an underwritten public offering of Units (the 'Units') consisting of the Company's Senior Discount Notes due 2007 (the 'Notes') and warrants (the 'Warrants') to purchase additional Notes (the 'Units Offering' and, together with the Stock Offerings, the 'Offerings').
+Separate registration statements have been filed for each of the Exchange Offer and the Units Offering, and such offers have been, and will be, made by separate prospectuses.
+On November 20, 1997 the Exchange Offer was consummated and shares of Series C Preferred Stock were exchanged for all of the outstanding shares of 5% Preferred Stock.
 The consummation of the Stock Offerings is not conditioned upon the consummation of the Units Offering but is conditioned upon the consummation of the Exchange Offer and, after giving effect to the Stock Offerings, there having occurred one or more Qualifying Offerings (as defined herein) yielding gross proceeds in an aggregate cash amount of at least \$100 million.

 Since October 24, 1997, the Company's Common Stock has traded on the Nasdaq National Market under the symbol 'CDRD.'
-On October 23, 1997, the closing bid price of the Common Stock as reported on the Nasdaq SmallCap Market was $$23\ 3/4$$ per share.
+On November 20, 1997, the closing bid price of the Common Stock as reported on the Nasdaq National Market was $$19\ 9/16$ per share.